lop-Louis/northbook/docs/CHANGELOG/site-v2025.11.md

 # site-v2025.11 · Patch hygiene

-This changelog captures the mid-November hygiene release so you can skim what shipped. <a href="#added" data-primary-action>Scan the changes</a> or <a href="../runbooks/index" data-secondary-action>Browse the runbooks index</a>.
+This changelog captures the mid-November hygiene release so you can skim what shipped.
+[Scan the changes](#added) or [Browse the runbooks index](../runbooks/index).

 **Tag date:** Mid-November release window